tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 The `bdqffdq:hasDataQualityDimension` object property MAY have an individual in the `bdqdim:` vocabulary is its object.

-An axiom types the range of `bdqffdq:hasDataQualityDimension` as a `bdqffdq:DataQualityDimension`.
+An axiom types the range of `bdqffdq:hasDataQualityDimension` as a [bdqffdq:DataQualityDimension](<../../list/bdqffdq/index.md#DataQualityDimension> "An aspect of data quality.").

 Each individual instance of a `bdqffdq:Validation` SHOULD have exactly one `bdqffdq:hasDataQualityDimension` property and exactly one `bdqffdq:Criterion` property.